In this lecture Mel Goode drew connections between the worlds of architecture and fashion. Mel argued that the two are connected in a number of ways.

 As Mel put it, interiors are somewhere between architecture and fashion in their gestation period, and I wonder if they are also more amenable than either to synthesising elements of the zeitgeist/genius loci debate.

-Because interior designers are often working with an existing space we can work in a fast and dynamic way if needed – responding to the zeitgeist.
+Because interior designers are often working with an existing space we can work in a fast and dynamic way if needed.
 On the other hand we can develop ideas slowly and thoughtfully using intuition and study.